Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Ability to increase tick count for essence fountain.
 - Feature: Ability to increase tick count for relic leveling.
 - Feature: Settings to allow constant arrow clicking on holding mouse down also, instead of only mouse up.
+- Feature: Move all Soda Junkies to the back of the tavern (infront of the stools) when they aren't enabled in the book.

 #### Fun
 - Feature: cosmetic secret secret. @caviyacht